10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 [Bower](https://bower.io/) - A good tool to manage front end packages.
 Usually everything we need is bundled with WordPress.
 Sometimes we need something like "Chosen.js" that isn’t included.
 Bower is a good way to manage external libraries like that but is not necessary on most projects.

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
-Usually everything we need is bundled with WordPress.
-Sometimes we need external libraries like "Patchwork".
-Composer is a great way to manage those external libraries but is not necessary on most projects.
+Usually everything we need is bundled with WordPress, but sometimes we need external PHP libraries like "Patchwork".
+Composer is a great way to manage those external libraries.

+WordPress plugins in a project should be managed by Composer.
+Plugin versions can be easily managed in a single composer.json file and provides a central way to keep plugin versions between environments in sync.
+[WordPress Packagist](https://wpackagist.org/) provides a Composer repository that mirrors all public WordPress plugins and themes.

 <h2 id="version-control">Version Control {% include Util/top %}</h2>